Resolution Plan endorsement by the Complaints Panel

 Despite all the difficulties CICOM managed to complete the initial mapping exercise in line with the deadline of 31 July 2020.
 However, when CICOM proceeded to socialization and verification of the maps with the affected communities, a group of 48 LTKA farmers suddenly came up with new land claims, which required CICOM to conduct further land surveys and thus delayed the process of the Community Participatory Mapping.

 On August 7th, the Berawan of Long Jegan sent a letter to the RSPO expressing their dissatisfaction with IOI Pelita and CICOM helping other communities with mapping their land claims without consultation with the leaders of Long Jegan who claim the entire area.
 IOI Pelita and the representatives of the State of Sarawak Government met on October 5th and obtained Long Jegan’s consent to continue their participation in the mapping process and delay the addressing of the overlapping land claims till the next stage of the resolution process, that is till Stage 3 – Negotiations for Final Dispute Settlement.
 The local authorities made it also clear that the intercommunal land disputes between various communities are beyond the control or authority of IOI Pelita and instead should be directed to their District Officer.
 During the meeting the elders of Long Jegan asked IOI Pelita and CICOM for help with additional mapping exercises.
-This will unfortunately further delay the completion of Stage 2 (Community Participatory Mapping), which is now expected to be concluded sometime by mid-November 2020.
+This unfortunately delayed the completion of Stage 2.
+CICOM completed the Community Participatory Mapping and Stage 2 of the Resolution Process on 7 November 2020.